Minister (government): Etymology

 Finland's first female ministers were brought to Finnish Parliament shortly after the turn of the 20th century.
 From left to right: Hedvig Gebhard (1867–1961), member of parliament, and Miina Sillanpää (1866–1952), Minister of Social Affairs, in 1910.

 The term 'minister' also is used in diplomacy, for a diplomat of the second class, such as in the title Minister Plenipotentiary, ranking between an Ambassador and a Minister Resident.

 The term minister comes from Middle English, deriving from the Old French word ministre, originally minister in Latin, meaning "servant, attendant", which itself was derived from the word 'minus' meaning "less".

-In jurisdictions that use the Westminster system of government—such as the United Kingdom and Australia—ministers or their equivalents are selected from the legislature, and usually from the political party that controls a majority in the lower house of the legislature.
-In jurisdictions with strict separation of powers—such as Belgium, Mexico, Netherlands, Philippines, and the United States—ministers cannot be members of the legislature, and a legislator chosen to become a minister must resign from the legislature.

-Normally the leader of the majority party becomes the prime minister, or an office of equivalent function, and selects the other ministers.
-In the Westminster system, these ministers continue to represent their constituency in parliament while being part of the government.
-Individuals who are not in parliament may be appointed as a minister, usually in order to bring special skills to the government.

-In the United Kingdom, a government minister does not have to be a member of either House of Parliament.
-In practice, however, convention is that ministers must be members of either the House of Commons or House of Lords in order to be accountable to Parliament.
-From time to time, prime ministers appoint non-parliamentarians as ministers.
-This can be done by first appointing the person to the House of Lords.